 - MS4 Permit Program: deals with comingling of stormwater runoff and sewage, combined sewage overflow system, and overloading sewage treatment systems.
-Municipalities must seek and eliminate elicit discharges. - All parishes in BTES, except Plaquemines, have adopted the State Sanitary Code; however, parishes may also have more stringent regulations than the code.
+Municipalities must seek and eliminate elicit discharges. - All parishes in BTES, except Plaquemines, have adopted the State Sanitary Code; however, parishes may also have more stringent regulations than the code will potentially be statewide and include other agencies.